BigFootLime/B1/README.md

 `sudo apt install mysql-server`
 `sudo mysql_secure_installation`
 PHP : `sudo apt install php-fpm`
-Git : `sudo apt install git` // then you need to be in this location /var/www/html and do : `git clone https://github.com/BigFootLime/B1.git` and you can check the status with `git status`
+Git : `sudo apt install git` // then you need to be in this location /var/www/html and do : `git clone https://github.com/BigFootLime/B1.git`
+you also need to give the good permission with `sudo chown -R $USER:$USER /var/www//html/pharmasys/B1` and you can check the status with `git status`

 ### We also need to start Apache2